lndecastro/Entrepreneuring_AI_Based_Startups/tempBook1/Topic_1_The_GenAI_Toolkit.md

    - A reflection: *How could your startup use this tool?*

 **Deliverable:** In-class presentation next session, with slides or a live demo if possible.

----

-## 3. Ethical Considerations and Wrap-Up Reflections

-- Responsible use: data privacy, bias, hallucinations, transparency
-- Examples of misuse and how to avoid them
-- When *not* to use AI or when to rely on human judgment
-- What did you learn about AI tools that surprised you?
-- Which AI tasks are you most comfortable with?
-- What task in your work would you most like to streamline with AI?
-- What did you learn about prompt engineering?